 HCW Previously Vaccinated with Unknown Response to Vaccine

 If the exposed employee's post-vaccination titer is unknown, anti-HBs titers should be measured.
 Again, HCWs whose anti-HBs titers demonstrate levels greater than 10 mIU/ml do not need postexposure prophylaxis.
 Employees whose antibody titers are less than 10 mIU/ml are treated similarly to non-responders (Figure 4).
-If the turnaround time for titer results is more than 48-72 hours or if the employee has multiple risk factors for poor vaccine response (greater than 50, smoking, obesity, renal failure or immunosuppression), then postexposure prophylaxis with HBIG and the hepatitis B vaccine can be initiated pending lab results.
+If the turnaround time for titer results is more than 48 to 72 hours or if the employee has multiple risk factors for poor vaccine response (greater than 50 years of age, smoking, obesity, renal failure or immunosuppression), then postexposure prophylaxis with HBIG and the hepatitis B vaccine can be initiated pending lab results.

 Use of Antivirals or Interferon for Postexposure Prophylaxis

-Although antiviral medications have been successfully used for HIV postexposure prophylaxis, and lamivudine (Epivir) has recently been used to reduce HBV transmission after liver transplantation, data are insufficient to recommend the use of antiviral postexposure prophylaxis for HBV in the occupational setting.
-Similarly, although use of an interferon-based product would have theoretical benefit, no data exist to support its use in this setting.
+Although antiviral medications have been successfully used for HIV postexposure prophylaxis, as well as to reduce HBV transmission after liver transplantation, data are insufficient to recommend the use of antiviral postexposure prophylaxis for HBV in the occupational setting.
+Similarly, although use of an interferon-based product would have theoretical benefit, no data exist to support its use in the setting of HBV exposure.
 The 2001 USPHS guidelines for management of occupational exposure to HBV do not recommend the use of antivirals or any interferon-based product for postexposure prophylaxis.

 Follow-up and Monitoring of Health Care Worker